CodeNinjasDripping/Getting_Started/README.md

 ### GitHub Desktop
 - Ensure GitHub Desktop is installed on the machine.
 If not, download it [here](https://central.github.com/deployments/desktop/desktop/latest/win32).
-- Sign into GitHub Desktop with the center GitHub account.
+- Sign into GitHub Desktop with the center GitHub account, [provided credentials](#unitygithub-account-access).
 You must also be signed into GitHub.com for authentication.

 ### Unity
 1. **Unity Hub Check:** Ensure both Unity Hub and the Unity environment are installed.
 Search for `unity` to verify.